Achieving Optimum Results with a Career Coach

 - Engaging in CPD (continuous professional development)

 - Having a supervisor for career coaches in the early stages of their career

-- Ability to display a successful track record of having worked in industry
+- Ability to display a successful track record of having worked in the industry

-- The ability to empathise with his/her client
+- The ability to empathize with his/her client

 - Providing a platform to explore all options available to a client in a secure and comfortable environment

 - Ensuring the coach and client understand and respect one another and there are no ambiguous forms of communication as the coach/client relationship is a very powerful relationship.